How often have you noticed roaches in your house and drummed up ways to kill and eliminate them instantly?

 Once the infestation seems to have uprooted, you can wash off the boric acid with a wet rag.

 Another natural remedy to kill cockroaches is using baking soda and sugar mix for cockroaches to feed on.

-The combination plays a ‘trap to kill’ as sugar attracts the cockroaches and the baking soda kills.
+The combination plays a ‘trap to kill’ as sugar attracts the cockroaches, and the baking soda kills them.

 How To Use Baking Soda

 - You must mix equal parts of sugar to equal amounts of soda and leave it on unusable plates or lids of old containers in places that are not easily reachable, like behind wardrobes, under sinks, and under refrigerators.